mtolly/LibForge/README.md

 ## LibForge

-This is a library I'm working on that handles reading, writing, and converting for formats in the Forge engine used by Rock Band 4 and Rock Band VR.
+This is a library we're working on that handles reading, writing, and converting for formats in the Forge engine used by Rock Band 4 and Rock Band VR.

 It is licensed under the GNU LGPLv3 and includes two frontends at the moment: